-- ◆ Copy Type The firmware copy operation includes these options: - FTP Upload Copies a file from an FTP server to the switch. - FTP Download Copies a file from the switch to an FTP server. - HTTP Upload Copies a file from a management station to the switch. - HTTP Download Copies a file from the switch to a management station - TFTP Upload Copies a file from a TFTP server to the switch. - TFTP Download Copies a file from the switch to a TFTP server. - ◆ FTP/TFTP Server IP Address The IP address of an FTP/TFTP server. - ◆ User Name The user name for FTP server access. - Password The password for FTP server access. - ◆ File Type Specify Operation Code to copy firmware. - ◆ File Name The file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names is 32 characters for files on the switch or 127 characters for files on the server.
-(Valid characters: A-Z, a-z, 0-9, "", "-", "")
+- Copy Type The firmware copy operation includes these options: - FTP Upload Copies a file from an FTP server to the switch. - FTP Download Copies a file from the switch to an FTP server. - HTTP Upload Copies a file from a management station to the switch. - HTTP Download Copies a file from the switch to a management station - SFTP Upload Copies a file from an SFTP server to the switch. - SFTP Download Copies a file from the switch to an SFTP server. - TFTP Upload Copies a file from a TFTP server to the switch. - TFTP Download Copies a file from the switch to a TFTP server. - FTP/SFTP/TFTP Server IP Address The IP address of an FTP/SFTP/TFTP server. - User Name The user name for SFTP/FTP server access. - Password The password for SFTP/FTP server access. - File Type Specify Operation Code to copy firmware. - File Name The file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names is 32 characters for files on the switch or 127 characters for files on the server.
+(Valid characters: A-Z, a-z, 0-9, "", "-", "\")